 Lynn from California

-Leading innovators in Symbolic Modeling, Penny Tompkins and James Lawley, from London, England are joined by Clean Language trainers Sharon Small and Gina Campbell on small group retreat in the beautiful San Luis Obispo area of northern California where you can discover how your inner metaphor landscape can transform in wondrous ways.
+Leading innovators in Symbolic Modeling, Penny Tompkins and James Lawley, from London, England are joined by Clean Language trainers Sharon Small and Gina Campbell for small group retreat held virtually from your own comfortable space where you can discover how your inner metaphor landscape can transform in wondrous ways.

 This is a special opportunity to have a deeply personal experience of this work and self-model how your personal or professional desired outcomes can become a reality.